SystemsApproach/security/tls.rst

 authentication.
 TLS does support client authentication using client certificates, but it is not the norm in today's Internet for clients to authenticate in this way.

 ..
-0RTT needs coverage somewhere
 Something about compatibility with 1.2 middleboxes

 Recall that public key cryptography is computationally more expensive than symmetric key cryptography, so we limit the use of public key operations to the handshake protocol.
 And when we said above that all the messages after the first two are encrypted, this is done using symmetric keys.
-The role of public keys in TLS are (a) the Diffie-Hellman key exchange (b) the use of certificates to authenticate servers and, optionally, clients.
+The roles of public keys in TLS are (a) the Diffie-Hellman key exchange (b) the use of certificates to authenticate servers and, optionally, clients.
 All of that is limited to the handshake protocol.

 :numref:`Figure %s <fig-tls-hand>` shows the handshake protocol at a high level.
 When the client and server have each received a